-This category of work is most likely to be applicable in smaller multifamily buildings.
-In larger multifamily buildings, basements are likely to contain parking, storage, and mechanical areas.
-In the latter case, underfloor and basement work may therefore be much more extensive, closer in scope to public area modernization.
+This category of work is most likely to be applicable in smaller retail buildings.
+In larger retail buildings, basements are likely to contain retail space similar to any other retail space floor.
+In the latter case, underfloor and basement work may be much more extensive, closer in scope to retail space modernization.

 Most underfloor repair activities will be in response to a problem.
 The solution may be immediate or assigned to the capital improvements budget.
-For example, settlement and resulting underpinning repair may be the result of a floor problem and require immediate intervention.
+For example, settlement and resulting underpinning repair may be the result of a floor problem and require major immediate intervention.